 Is the power button LED, Steady Amber, or Blinking Amber?Are there any 'Beeps', or error messages, if there are, please post the exact text of the message?

-The Inspiron 530s Troubleshooter is HERE
+The Inspiron 530s Troubleshooter is HERE <ADMIN NOTE: Broken link has been removed from this post by Dell>

 If my answer was helpful, please use the 'Did this answer the question' and click: YesForum Member since 2001I am not employed by Dell